Mediation Services

 We will have a 15-minute ZOOM call (or conference call) to answer any basic questions about how mediation works.

-After this initial consultation, you and your partner can schedule a Mediation Orientation session where the divorce mediation process is explained and all of your questions are answered together.
+After this initial consultation, you can schedule a Mediation Orientation session where the mediation process is explained and all of your questions are answered.

-To learn more about divorce mediation from the Gibson Mediation Group, select the date and time that works best for you.
+To learn more about family law mediation from the Gibson Mediation Group, select the date and time that works best for you.

-Once your appointment is confirmed, you will receive a Zoom link in advance of the Complimentary Consultation session.
-A telephone conference can also be scheduled if preferred by you.
+Once your appointment is confirmed, you will receive a Zoom link for a video teleconference in advance of the Complimentary Consultation session.
+A telephone call can also be scheduled if preferred by you.

 For more information about mediation sessions, see our FAQ.